Digital Engineer

 What is ‘covered’?

-If you want to be a Digital Engineer at home, try looking at these websites:
+If you want to be a Digital Engineer at home, try looking at these websites with your adult:

 - KS1 BBC Bitesize Computing: https://www.bbc.co.uk/bitesize/subjects/zyhbwmn